mehulagg/gitlab_test/doc/development/testing_guide/frontend_testing.md

 ## Common practices

-Following you'll find some general common practices you will find as part of our test suite.
+Here's some common practices we follow when writing our test suite.
 Should you stumble over something not following this guide, ideally fix it right away. 🎉

 ### How to query DOM elements

 When it comes to querying DOM elements in your tests, it is best to uniquely and semantically target the element.
-Sometimes this cannot be done feasibly.
-In these cases, adding test attributes to simplify the selectors might be the best option.
+When it cannot be done, adding test attributes to simplify the selectors might be the best option.

 Preferentially, in component testing with `@vue/test-utils`, you should query for child components using the component itself.
 This helps enforce that specific behavior can be covered by that component's individual unit tests.
 Otherwise, try to use: